London Housing Panel

 The Panel builds on the Mayor's existing work to involve and engage Londoners in decisions about their city.
 The Panel's primary focus will be to engage with housing issues facing London.
 Examples of discussions might include reforming the private rented sector, exploring resident involvement in estate regeneration, or understanding students' experience of housing in the capital.

 The Panel will provide the voluntary and community sector with a structured way of engaging with the Greater London Authority (GLA) in relation to housing policy, and vice versa.

-Trust for London staff will be responsible for running the Panel, including leading the recruitment process for the Panel Chair and Panel Members.
+Trust for London staff will be responsible for running the Panel, and has led the recruitment process for the Panel Chair and Panel Members.

 The Deputy Mayor for Housing and Residential Development, James Murray, will attend meetings of the Panel, if invited to do so.

 Both the GLA and Trust for London are providing funding and in-kind support to help make the panel work.